One thing that confuses many people is – “what does Pulse mean on a blender?”

 The pulse function is a great way to make chopped food more uniform in consistency and get smoother purees.
 It’s also perfect for making mayonnaise, whipped cream, or mashed potatoes.

-When you use the pulse button, the blender is able to work at a selected speed and stop immediately when you release the button.
+When you use the pulse button in a blender, the blender is able to work at a selected speed and stop immediately when you release the button.
 This allows for finer blends that are easier to combine with other ingredients in your smoothie.

 Pulsing can be done with any speed setting (low, medium, and high).
 You can even use it while the machine is running!